-Year | - 4
+Year 1 - 4

 Long-term planning maps the scientific topics studied by each year group during each key stage.
-In some cases, we combine the scientific study with work in other subject areas.
-At other times, the children study science as a discrete subject.
+Science is taught as a discrete subject across the school.
 Each class will spend an afternoon on Science each week.

 There are 5 topics (4 topics for Year 2) that can be covered at any point throughout the year.
 Teachers will choose which topic fits best with other areas of work that are taking place elsewhere in the curriculum and, in terms of practical activities, that will need to take place to support the teaching of the topic.